cricsaif/Project-1-Data-analysis-on-a-Retail-Data/README.md

 # Data analysis on a Retail Data
-Please read this page as a report of my data analysis
+Please read this page as a report of my data analysis.

-general info
+General info

 ![image](https://user-images.githubusercontent.com/64741840/81582311-cd375b00-93a7-11ea-9f1a-941327289b89.png)